dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 1. By name
 2. By fragment index

-If Reference contains a value that is less than or equal to zero, the value is negated and 1 is subtracted from it.
+If Reference contains a value that is less than zero, the value is negated and 1 is subtracted from it.
 Then a null-terminated string is loaded from the string hash, starting at that position.
 Every fragment that has been loaded is checked to see if its name matches the string that was loaded.
 If a match is found, then the reference is considered to point to that fragment.

 If a match is not found, then the reference is considered to point only to that string instead of to a fragment.
-There are cases where certain fragments point to “magic” strings that cause the client to do something special.
-This is how that happens.
+There may be cases where certain fragments point to “magic” strings that cause the client to do something special.
+This is not confirmed.
+The Polyhedron reference for DMSpriteDef2 fragments sometimes have the value "-2" if the hex 0x10000 flag is set, but in practice it does not seem to matter what value in in the Polyhedron reference if DMSpriteDef2 flag 0x10000 is set.

 If Reference contains a value greater than zero then it is considered to be a direct reference to another fragment, based on the order in which they were loaded from the file.
-It’s worth noting that the first fragment in the file (which would have an index of zero) cannot be referenced in this manner.
-This is the reason why the 0x35 fragment exists and why it’s a good idea to begin all .WLD files with one: it serves as a placeholder to ensure that the next fragment can always be referenced.

 All fragments are padded to end on DWORD boundaries.
 The Size field above must reflect this padding.

-## 0x03 — Texture Bitmap Name(s) — PLAIN
+## 0x01 — DefaultPaletteFile

 ### Notes

+This fragment simply contains the name of the palette.bmp file that is present in a lot of .S3D files.
+I have never seen one in an actual EverQuest .WLD file, it seems to be read by some of the clients, and can be added manually.
+Doesn't seem to have any effect in-game.

+### Fields

+#### NameLength: WORD

+Contains the length of the filename in bytes.

+#### FileName: BYTEs

+The filename.
+May have to be encoded like the string hash names.
+See the introduction above for a description of string coding.

+## 0x02 — UserData

+### Notes

+This fragment contains a string.
+Have not seen it in Tanarus files, and not sure of its use.
+I have never seen one in an actual EverQuest .WLD file, it seems to be read by some of the clients, and can be added manually.
+Doesn't seem to have any effect in-game.
+UserData is a property of some other fragment types, though.

+### Fields

+#### Length: DWORD

+Contains the length of the userdata in bytes.

+#### Data: BYTEs

+The userdata.
+May have to be encoded like the string hash names.
+See the introduction above for a description of string coding.

+## 0x03 — BMInfo

+### Notes

 This fragment references one or more texture filenames.
-For most textures (every one I have ever seen) it only references one filename.
+WLDCOM.EXE variably calls this BMINFO or FRAME.
+If one texture is referenced, it will call it "FRAME" and if multiple, it will call it "BMINFO".
+BMInfo also seems to be what it is called in client code.
+Most of these fragments will only have one texture reference.

+Layered textures, like for Luclin player character models, and some terrain textures starting with Luclin, will have 2 texture references; one for a base texture, and one for a overlay.
+In these cases, the decoded names of the files may have extra information outside of the the actual filename that controls how they are used by the client.
+For instance, Luclin player character model files will will often have:

+ELFCHSK01.DDS
+ELFCH0001.DDS_LAYER

+The "_LAYER" texure (ELFCH0001.DDS) will be applied over the base texture (ELFCHSK01.DDS).

+and for some terrain textures:

+TWICLIFF02.DDS
+ROCK05D.DDS_DETAIL_4.000000

+The "_DETAIL" texture (ROCK05D.DDS) will be applied over the base texture (TWICLIFF02.DDS) and a scale will be applied of (4.000000) to the "_DETAIL" texture's UVs.

+Many Luclin outdoor zones have more than 2 texture files referenced by the same BMInfo fragment for a system that uses a base texture, a indexed-color bitmap as a mask for multiple textures simultaneously, and then the overlay textures, like this:

+TWIBASE1C.DDS
+TWIBASE1CPAL.BMP
+1, 1, 2, GRASS2E.DDS
+2, 1, 3, GRASS2D.DDS
+3, 1, 1, SAND02A.DDS
+4, 1, 0, GRASS2E.DDS
+5, 1, 0, GRASS2D.DDS
+6, 1, 0, SAND02A.DDS

 ### Fields